njbirk/neovim-config/README.md

-# My NeoVim Config
+# My Neovim Config

-Welcome to my NeoVim configuration!
+Welcome to my Neovim configuration!

 This repository houses my own custom setup for Neovim, tailored to my development workflow and preferences.
 I wanted a lightweight, portable config that still contained many of the features present in any modern IDE, including:
 - Fuzzy finding for easily locating files
 - LSP integration
 - Autocompletion
 - Auto formatting and linting
 - Git integration
 - File tree with add/rename/move/delete operations

-- And more!
+**Upcoming Features:**
+- GitHub Copilot integration
+- Autotags for HTML

 Feel free to use for any text editing, or as inspiration for a config of your own!